PetrKorab/Arabica/paper.md

 • Existing text analysis packages, such as Texthero [@texthero:2021] and TextBlob [@textblob:2021] provide methods that explicitly focus on cross-sectional datasets and datasets without time variation.
-This perspective completely omits the time variability in text datasets.
-The time-series text approach provides additional insights into the qualitative changes in text data that are, as such, generated by human behavior.
+This perspective completely omits the time variability in text data.
+The time-series text approach provides additional insights into the qualitative changes in text datasets that are, as such, generated by human behavior.
 It involves the package's extension of the word cloud graph and financial sentiment classification for time-series text analysis.